-NPDC holds water discharge permit 2339-3 to cover the discharge of up to 12,182 m3/day of swimming pool wastewater and filter backwash wastewater via an ocean outfall into the Tasman Sea.
+NPDC holds water discharge permit 2339-3 to cover the discharge of up to 12,182 m/day of swimming pool wastewater and filter backwash wastewater via an ocean outfall into the Tasman Sea.
 This permit was issued by the Taranaki Regional Council on 1 May 1996 as a resource consent under Section 87(e) of the Resource Management Act.
-It is due to expire on 1 June 2014.
+It is due to expire on 1 June 2014 and an application for consent renewal has been received from NPDC.